 “I attended your workshops due to the fact that a tremendous amount of the Next Generation Science Standards has to do with Energy, environment, solar, recycling, climatology.
 These are topics on which we haven't had professional development yet because they have not been part of the standards. ”

 - Susan Prnhar

 As part of the Energize Connecticut initiative, eesmarts is an energy efficiency and clean energy educational program designed to facilitate students' understanding of the science, math, and technology related to energy efficiency, clean energy sources, and electricity.
 All eesmarts workshops and lessons are fully aligned with Next Generation Science Standards and Common Core State Standards for Math and English/Language Arts.
 Workshops and lessons, available free of charge to Connecticut K-12 formal and informal educators, are interactive and cross disciplinary, featuring hands-on activities.

 Here are some of the ways you or your district can take advantage of eesmarts:

-All eesmarts lessons are fully aligned with the CMT, the CT state math and science frameworks, Next Generation Science Standards, and Common Core State Standards. eesmarts workshops are interactive and cross disciplinary, providing educators with a hands-on examination of the inquiry method using activity-based learning opportunities.
+All eesmarts lessons are fully aligned with Next Generation Science Standards, and Common Core Standards for Math and English/Language Arts. eesmarts workshops are interactive and cross disciplinary, providing educators with hands-on activity-based learning opportunities.

 eesmarts Summer Institute